gisktzh/gb3-web_ui/README.md

 1. Go to playwright.config.ts and comment in the debugging part (i.e. everything below `// DEBUGGING`)
 2. Execute `PWDEBUG=1 ng e2e`

 This will now start one window per specified .spec.ts file.
 An additional window is Playwrights own debugger window.
 From there, you can follow the official docs.
+If you want to execute a single specific test, you can adjust `testMatch: 'e2e/specs/*.spec.ts',` to match the name of the test you want to execute.

 ### Further help